This article has been updated for 2020

-When it comes to social networks, Facebook is the reigning king with over 2 billion users (as of June 2017) and around 183 million active daily users in the US and Canada alone.
-With such a vast number of users on Facebook, using this channel for business is a no brainer.
+When it comes to social networks, Facebook is the reigning king with over 2.45 billion active monthly users (as of January 2020) and around 247 million active daily users in the US and Canada alone.
+With such a vast number of users on Facebook, using this channel for business is a no-brainer.

 For business owners, this platform helps their company get in front of their audience, build their name and reputation, and form engaging relationships with their followers.

 While this all sounds good, the sheer size of the social platform and the amount of competition oftentimes are enough to overwhelm and intimidate someone with limited experience.